Last updated on September 1st, 2024 at 06:16 pm

 The combination of a higher interest rate and higher sales price for your next home may disqualify you from a typical mortgage loan.
 Seller-owner financing may be an option compared to conventional financing.
 If your debt-to-income ratio makes it difficult for you to obtain the type of financing that you were looking for, consider the terms of the loan offered by a seller.
 The owner of the property can dictate the financing process and provide a viable option for many.

 What makes this article timely now is the state of our economy.
 Many people are struggling to buy a home because the restrictions on borrowing make it impossible for many reasons not the least of which are down payment, low credit score, and others.
-Seller-Owner financing provides an avenue for many that do not exist with conventional financing.
+Seller-owner financing provides an avenue for many that do not exist with conventional financing.
 This recession has opened opportunities for both sellers and buyers.
 Seller-owner financing can generate inflation-beating interest rates for the seller-owner.

 High Inflation and Recession make seller-owner financing an option

-The buyer sees this an opportunity to get into a property now while their credit is repaired over time.
+The buyer sees this as an opportunity to get into a property now while their credit is repaired over time.
 Yes, the interest rate is higher but the down payment and closing cost reduction may be the key to making it work.
 Seller-owner financing can work at any time but with high inflation and a recession, this is the time to consider the opportunities that this concept brings to the sale.

 Not a common method of financing, Seller-Owner financing can be a lifesaver for a person who does not qualify for a traditional government-backed loan.
 Seller-owner financing is a great solution for both parties assuming that the owner/seller holds clear title to the property without a mortgage.